Disentangling intrinsic motion from neighbourhood effects in heterogeneous collective motion: Introduction

+However, the question of how well one can make such inferences, and how the collective dynamics affect the inferences, is relatively unexplored, as the collective dynamics of the system depend on the heterogeneity in interesting ways.
+Schumacher et. al. \cite{Schumacher2017} demonstrate that it is hard to quantify the actual heterogeneity of the agents in the system: they find that higher inter-agent interactions could exaggerate the true level of heterogeneity while confinement can do the opposite.

+The problem of inferring properties of a heterogeneous collective can be posed at three different levels:

+\begin{enumerate} \item \emph{Estimating the level of heterogeneity:} At the coarsest level, one may need to estimate some measure of the level of heterogeneity in the collective and characterize the system on a scale ranging from fully homogeneous to highly heterogeneous. \item \emph{Characterizing individual agents:} A harder problem would be to characterize individual agents according to their properties.
+For example, it might be possible to classify individuals into different types according to some intrinsic characteristics. \item \emph{Recovering intrinsic properties and governing dynamics:} At the highest level, one would be wish to recover the full intrinsic properties the individual agents or reconstruct the governing equations of motion for the individuals.
+This is a significantly harder problem. \end{enumerate}

+To investigate these questions, we turn to a simple heterogeneous collective: a \emph{bidisperse collective}, which consists of two distinct groups of agents.
+The agent properties are set to be identical within a group but are distinct between groups.
+Although simple in principle, such bidisperse collectives come up in a variety of fields, examples including migrating cells \cite{kwon2019stochastic, Blanchard2019Mesoscale}, oppositely driven systems like charged colloids or dusty plasmas \cite{Vissers2011, Leunissen2005, Sutterlin2009} pedestrian crowds \cite{Helbing2005, Feliciani2016, Zhang2019Pedestrian} and mixed-species animal groups \cite{Sridhar2018Friendship, Ward2018MixedSpecies}.

-The classification problem becomes particularly challenging when clean, labeled data is not readily available---as is often the case for problems in real-world crowd dynamics.
+We approach the problem of inferring a heterogeneous collective, by classifying agents into their groups in a bidisperse collective and estimating the group heterogeneity from the identified group memberships.
+Depending on the context, fast and accurate classification can be very crucial.
+For example, while working with densely packed agents, it may be very hard to retain the tracking for long time windows and in problems like predicting the onset of a stampede, timely classification is critical in employing prevention strategies.
+The classification problem becomes particularly challenging when clean, labelled data is not readily available---as is often the case in real-world scenarios.
 In these situations, we cannot rely on the traditional supervised learning techniques \cite{hastie2009overview} for classification.
-A physics-informed approach, based on phenomenological understanding of the crowd dynamics, is appealing in this context.
-By incorporating insights about the dynamics, such an approach can reduce the dependence on labeled data.
+A physics-informed approach, based on phenomenological understanding of the collective dynamics, is appealing in this context.
+By incorporating insights about the dynamics, such an approach can reduce the dependence on labelled data.